BECAA Learning Hub

 How much was caught, seen, hooked, collected, or harvested?
 When did it happen?
 How many hours, people, traps, hooks, hauls, or tide cycles were involved?

-Minimum BECCA questions
+Minimum BEACA questions

-What can BECCA measure?
+What can BECAA measure?

-Fishery type Possible BECCA metric
+Fishery type Possible BECAA metric

 Recreational sight fishing sightings, shots, eats, hookups, landed fish, maximum size